vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

-* **Preemptive break to improve hand appearance**: If there are particular reasons I really care about having good hands, I might take a break from the hand gripper (or at least the 150 lb hand gripper).
+* **Preemptive break to improve hand appearance**: If there are particular reasons I really care about having good hands, I might take a break from the hand gripper; however, at this point since I am pretty comfortable with the 100 lb and 150 lb hand grippers, this is not a consideration.
+It was more of a concern when I was still new to these grippers.

 ## History